 How we grow, harvest, move, sell, and consume food is changing at an accelerating clip.
 Meanwhile, the world’s population is growing quickly, putting mounting pressure on our food production industries to keep pace with swelling demand.
-By some estimates, unless we increase output, our world may succumb to major foot shortages as early as 2030.
+By some estimates, unless we increase output, our world may succumb to major food shortages as early as 2030.

 Across America, innovators, entrepreneurs, and business leaders are stepping up to the challenge.